 The projects may be proposed by (a) an academic staff member, (b) jointly between an academic staff member and an external organisation/company, or (c) initiated by a student and endorsed by an academic staff member.

-All full-time teaching staff members are invited to submit project proposals through the on-line submission system.
+All full-time teaching staff members are invited to submit project proposals online.
 These projects are usually extensions of the research interests of the staff and require students to perform a more in-depth study of the area beyond that offered by coursework.

 A list of such projects proposed by the professors, with a short description, pre-requisites/skills, deliverables, etc will be made available via Project Administration System.